Table of Contents

 Even so, the general population still knows very little about essential oils, which means that this market is (amazingly) still in its early stages.

-Now I have nothing against essential oils — I actually think they’re a fantastic product.
+For the record: I have nothing against essential oils — I actually think they’re a fantastic product.

 Don’t forget that word-of-mouth is the primary driver behind a company like doTERRA doing literally BILLIONS of dollars each year.